turbot/steampipe-plugin-env0/docs/index.md

   # `api_secret`: The API secret of the env0 account.
 (Required)
   # This can also be set via the `ENV0_API_SECRET` environment variable.
   # api_secret = "LjatOxDqNN9iKH1sLn14TojGkuH3GQAx"

+  # If no credentials are specified, the plugin will use env0 CLI configuration, if it has been installed locally.
 }
 ```